whosNikoloz/QrMenuFrontpr/README.md

 3. Make your changes, ensuring adherence to coding standards and guidelines.
 4. Submit a pull request, providing a clear description of your changes and their purpose.

 Feel free to customize and expand the sections as needed to accurately reflect your qrMenu project.
-Replace placeholders like `path/to/qrMenuBanner.png` with the actual paths and tailor the content to your project's specifics.
+Replace placeholders like `path/to/qrMenuBanner.png`, `path/to/mainMenuView.png`, `path/to/productDetailView.png`, and `path/to/shoppingCart.png` with the actual paths to your images and tailor the content to your project's specifics.
 Best of luck with your qrMenu project!